sous0049/weather-app-sample/README.md

    git clone https://github.com/sous0049/weather-app-sample
    ```
 2. Open the index.html file in your web browser.
-3. Enter a location in the input field and click the "Search" button.
+3. Enter a location in the input field.
+4. Click the "Search" button.

 ## Creating your own

 1. Create the HTML file following the best practices.
 2. Link your CSS styling and JavaScript script to your HTML.
-3. Create as Mobile First
+3. Create as Mobile First:
-   - Make sure your Search Box fits the screen
+   - Make sure your Search Box fits the screen.
-   - The user can easily select and type
+   - The user can easily select and type.
-   - Search button is big enough to click
+   - Search button is big enough to click.
-   - The layout changes for bigger screens (Tablet and Desktop)
+   - The layout changes for bigger screens (Tablet and Desktop).
-4. Apply best practices in your javascript
+4. Apply best practices in your javascript.
-5. Name your variables and functions in a meaningful way
+5. Name your variables and functions in a meaningful way.
-6. Make sure your javascript only runs when the page finished loading
+6. Make sure your javascript only runs when the page finished loading.
-7. Challenge yourself and make your code reusable
+7. Challenge yourself and make your code reusable:
-   - Meaning small functions to complete tasks
+   - Meaning small functions to complete tasks.
    - eg. fetchData, buildCard, errorHandler ...

 ## License